townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 * [Bug tracker (issues)](https://bugreports.qt.io/browse/PYSIDE/)
 * [Qt language bindings forum](https://forum.qt.io/category/15/language-bindings)

-I find it somewhat strange that the Qt available for download intended for Python 3.5.x was compiled with Microsoft C++ Visual Studio 2015 since Python 3.5.x is compiled with Microsoft C++ Visual Studio 2010.
-As far as I'm aware, it's a very bad idea to mix MSVC versions like that.
+Please take note of that using the same MSVC versions when compiling in Windows, as mixing these have known but hard to find side-effects.
 Read more [here](http://siomsystems.com/mixing-visual-studio-versions/) on that.
+Since Python 3.5 was compiled with Microsoft C++ Visual Studio 2015 (v14.0), we're good to use that when compiling PySide2 as well.